3atmancoding/JS-Solutions/String-split/README.md

-#Question
+# Question

-## A string is comprised of alphabets, numbers and special characters
+#### A string is comprised of alphabets, numbers and special characters.

-## Write a function which separates all into different strings in an array
+Write a function which separates all into different strings in an array

 ```bash
 input = 'hello123@!$world'